gcglinton/MicroservicesDemo/README.md

 This demo isn't complete any any means.
 No input validation is performed, and only the most basic of logging is being done, but it does still serve as it's purpose.

 There's almost certainly lots of optimization that could be done in order to modularize some of the base infrastructure of the pipeline ((de)-serializing of data, consuming from/publishing to Kafka, saving to Postgres, etc..), but that's beyond the scope of this demo.

+### Ideas to implement
+- Time tracking
+  - How long does it take a message to flow through a given stage
+  - How long does it take a message to flow thorugh *all* stages
+- Monitoring backlog of any given stage
+- Add graphical monitoring of things above using Grafana and Postgres